*Resumption of all activities, timelines and numbers listed below are pending Victorian Government and University approval and are subject to change*

 Continue to celebrate days of significance, support Pride ambassadors and develop online learning modules

-Stage 1: Stay Aware (Last Step) - From 23 November and no new cases for 14 days
+Stage 1: Stay Aware (Last Step) - When no new cases for 14 days

 Modified fitness program to resume